 The fall favorite has found its way into almost every type of food or beverage imaginable.
-Lattes, coffee creamers, coffee, tea, wine, rum, cookies, cereal, pancakes, yogurt, peanut butter, nuts, hummus and more.
+Lattes, coffee creamers, coffee, tea, wine, rum, cookies, cereal, bagels, pancakes, yogurt, peanut butter, nuts, hummus and more.
 The list is too long to include everything that is now spiced like a traditional pumpkin pie.

 There is no doubt, however, that there are many similarities between pumpkin spice season and the fall election cycle.
 Both come toward the end of the year and have become so prominent there is no way to avoid them even if you wanted to.

 Either you love them or you hate them.
 Usually, there is no middle ground.

 Everywhere you turn there is mention of the perennial holiday favorite or a candidate for office.
 Much of September and all of October is devoted to ensuring you are aware of the good, the bad or the ugly aspects of the flavor and those seeking your votes.

 That doesn’t mean you have to participate.
 You always have the choice of whether you want to add some pumpkin spice to your menu or turn out at the polls, though I’m not recommending you do that — for either season.

 Voting is important.
 It’s one of our fundamental rights to be able to select those who will represent us at the local, regional, state and national level.
 Every vote truly does matter.

 As for trying something pumpkin spiced, it’s been said that there are many benefits in trying something new.
 It can’t hurt to experiment a bit.